 One of Scotland’s most famous cities is Glasgow, situated on the banks of the River Clyde.
 It is the UNESCO City of Music and Scotland’s largest and most populous city.

-The nightlife, the pubs, and the music bands add to the beauty of this city capital of Scotland.
+The nightlife, the pubs, and the music bands add to the beauty of this city, the capital of Scotland.
 The electrifying and rocking night pubs in Glasgow’s city centre are key to its rich cultural heritage.
-There are a large number of bars and pubs in Glasgow city centre.
+There are a large number of bars and pubs in Glasgow City Centre.

-So, if you are a party animal or a music lover, and your outings remain incomplete without dancing and drinking, you must visit this city’s centre at least once in a lifetime to enjoy the Glasgow pub culture and rocking nights.
+So, suppose you are a party animal or a music lover, and your outings remain incomplete without dancing and drinking.
+In that case, you must visit this City’s Centre at least once in a lifetime to enjoy the Glasgow pub culture and rocking nights.
 Pick one of the listed pubs and make your journey more exciting and fuller of fun.

 Glasgow is a perfect place for a great nightlife destination.
-There is no limit on things you can do in Glasgow for the night, and the bars in Glasgow know how to entertain you.
+There is no limit to what you can do in Glasgow for the night, and the bars in Glasgow know how to entertain you.

-No matter the type of night that you’re looking for, the city centre is full of pubs and bars that can accommodate a variety of occasions.
+No matter what type of night you’re looking for, the City Centre is full of pubs and bars that can accommodate a variety of occasions.
 It’s possible to enjoy the best pints at home in town or while partying in any club.
 The guide is focused on the lively centre and features the best.

-- It is a cosy pub with crafts, casks and cocktails.
-The Raven offers a mix of styles, strengths and task that keeps changing regularly.
+- It is a cosy pub with crafts, casks, and cocktails.
+The Raven offers a mix of styles, strengths, and tasks that constantly change.

 - Its experimental craft beer and cask ale selection ensures you every unique visit.
 Even if you are a non-beer drinker, they serve a wide range of wines and spirits.